flowereDnap/test_abz/README.md

     - `CacheImageManager`: Expected to store images of the 12 latest users to display offline, but this logic is not yet implemented
     - `KeychainHelper`: Used to store sensitive data (currently the token needed for POST requests)
   - **Entities**:
     - `User`: The main object in the app
+    - `Model`: Manages data storage and access across the app in its lifespan

 - **View Models**:
   - `UsersList`: Represents a list of users fetched by `NWManager`, keeps track of loaded users